General information on the flexible retirement scheme

 Authentication and signature

-Electronically: registration using the mobile phone signature or the card-based citizen card (only possible with the Austrian Pension Insurance Fund (PVA))
+Electronically: registration using the ID Austria, the mobile phone signature or the card-based citizen card (only possible with the Austrian Pension Insurance Fund (PVA))

 In writing: informal letter (form to be submitted later)